-What Is A Service Dog?
+What is a Service Dog?

-Canine Companions created the concept of service dogs to assist people with physical disabilities, over 45 years ago.
-They’re specially trained to perform tasks to help make life easier for people with disabilities.
+Canine Companions created the concept of service dogs to assist people with physical disabilities nearly 50 years ago.
+Today, there are many kinds of service dogs to perform tasks to help make life easier for people with disabilities.
 Canine Companions service dogs work with people with physical disabilities, deafness, cognitive disabilities and military-related post-traumatic stress disorder (PTSD).

-placed by Canine Companions since 1975.
+placed by Canine Companions since 1975

 What are the rules about service dogs?

-- The ADA is the law people are most likely to recognize because it governs accommodations for people with disabilities in public places.
+- The ADA is the law people are most likely to recognize because it includes accommodations for people with disabilities in public places.
 The ADA also sets behavioral guidelines that service dogs have to follow for their handler to bring the dog in public places like the grocery store, movie theater or doctor’s office.

 - Is the dog a service dog required for a disability?